bitfireAT/webdav-push/content.md

 WebDAV-Push is intended as an additional tool to notify clients about updates in near time so that clients can refresh their views, perform synchronization etc.

-A client should not rely solely on WebDAV-Push, so it should also perform regular polling like when WebDAV-Push is not available.
+A client SHOULD NOT rely solely on WebDAV-Push, so it should also perform regular polling like when WebDAV-Push is not available.
 However if WebDAV-Push is available, the polling frequency can be significantly reduced.

 Typical use cases: